libuv/libuv/docs/src/stream.rst

 .. c:member:: uv_stream_t* uv_write_t.send_handle

-    Pointer to the stream being sent using this write request..
+    Pointer to the stream being sent using this write request.

 .. seealso:: The :c:type:`uv_handle_t` members also apply.